-Students may be assigned a Behavior Intervention Assignment for not meeting District 87 and/or Glenbard East High School behavior expectations.
-During the BIA assignment, students will spend their normal academic school day in the BIA room.
-This program may include various components such as completion of homework, social emotional instruction, restitution, and community service.
+Students may be assigned a Behavior Intervention Assignment (BIA) for not meeting District 87 and/or Glenbard East High School behavior expectations.
+The length of the BIA may vary from one class period to three school days.
+If assigned a full day of BIA, students should report to the Dean's Office by 7:30am.
+Otherwise, students should report to the BIA room (Room 350) at the start of their assigned period.
+During the BIA assignment, students will spend their normal academic time in the BIA room.
+This includes during special events such as assemblies or pep rallies.
+This program may also include various components such as completion of homework, social emotional instruction, restitution, and community service.
 Students must be on time and follow all BIA rules.
 The administration has to right to deny a student from attending any sports, clubs, or activities on the day of their BIA.